 Your vet will give you instructions and it's important to follow them closely and to FINISH all medications if told to do so.
 Stopping antibiotics early can lead to resistant infection.

-Once the initial infection has been treated by your veterinarian, feeding your dog a grain-free diet and adding probiotics can help control the yeast and prevent future recurrences.
+Once the initial infection has been treated by your veterinarian, feeding a grain-free diet and adding probiotics can help control the yeast and prevent future recurrences in susceptible dogs.

 If Fidos' ear infection is caused by allergies then treating the initial (and secondary) infection won't make the problem go away permanently.